22940dev/port-jarvis/README.md

 To ensure consistency and compatibility, the [`Dockerfile`](Dockerfile) in this repository will download the correct version of the Hugo Extended binary and its dependencies, and start a live testing server in a temporary container.

-Using Docker doesn't require Node or Yarn, but you can also use `yarn start:docker` which is simply an alias for:
+Using Docker doesn't require Node or Yarn, but you can also use `yarn docker` which is simply an alias for:

 ```bash
 docker run --rm -v $(pwd):/src -p 1337:1337 $(docker build --no-cache -q .)